 Moreover, many chemicals produced by marine organisms are useful as medicines.
 Manzanine A, for example, is a pentacyclic alkaloid with various bioactivities, including recently reported anticancer activity.
 It is produced by a very common sponge in Indonesian waters.
 Acanthostrongylophora Igens is able to grow well in poor-quality polluted water, but heavy metals and other contaminants could bind to manzanine A, making it more difficult and expensive to extract.
 Yet another argument to prefer the pristine waters from the AAIW upwelled with the Perpetual Salt Fountain pipes for cultivation of marine species.

-Another opportunity is to develop a possible atmospheric carbon sequestration sink.
-This is based on the fact that bivalve shells are made of carbon dioxide.
-If the Davis Bank installation produces 200 tons mussels on long lines per hectare per year (an achievable production average if the carrying capacity is given), 50% of that harvest will be shell, representing 100 tons of calcium carbonate (aragonite and calcite) containing 12% of carbon, that is 12 tons of carbon per hectare, being permanently removed each year.
+Another opportunity is to scale up a natural carbon sink.
+This is based on the fact that bivalve shells are made of 95% calcium carbonate whose carbon originates from the environment.
+If the Davis Bank installation produces 200 tons mussels on long lines per hectare per year (an achievable production average if the carrying capacity is given), at least 50% of that harvest will be shell, representing 100 tons of calcium carbonate (aragonite and calcite) containing nearly 12% of carbon, that is 12 tons of carbon per hectare, being permanently removed each year.
 In comparison, a forest on land retains only 4 tons of carbon per hectare per year, and only as long as it is growing.

-But there is a scientific debate about the relative importance of the different carbon fluxes occurring during shellfish production.
-On one side it is a carbon sink due to evident carbon sequestration by shells (calcium carbonate is a fossil carbon reservoir of biological origin, like coal or petroleum), on the other side it is a carbon source due to the absorption of the existing dissolved calcium bicarbonate in seawater and the induced CO2 released during the biomineralization process, alongside with the animal’s metabolism and respiration which also produces CO2.
+But there is a scientific controversy about the relative importance and attribution of the different carbon fluxes occurring during shellfish production and the formation of their shells.
+On one side it is a carbon sink due to evident carbon sequestration by shells (calcium carbonate is a fossil carbon reservoir of biological origin, like coal or petroleum), on the other side it is a carbon source due to the created CO2 during the biomineralisation process, alongside with the animal’s metabolism and breathing which also produces CO2.

-At first sight, it seems that the amount of carbon sequestered in the shell is less important than that released during calcification process and respiration.
-This is why shellfish cultivation, unlike afforestation, has not been taken into account as a carbon offset in the international carbon trading system first implemented by the Kyoto Protocol and then taken over by the Paris Agreement with voluntary goals.
+At first sight, stoichiometric analyses indicate that the amount of carbon sequestered in the shells is not significantly more important than that released during calcification process and respiration.
+This is why shellfish cultivation, unlike afforestation, has not been taken into account as a carbon offset scheme by the international carbon trading system first implemented by the Kyoto Protocol and then taken over by the Paris Agreement with voluntary goals.
 In my opinion, however, these isolated carbon fluxes have to be understood in correlation with other related natural cycles.

 Ca2+ + 2HCO3− ⇌ CaCO3 + CO2 + H2O

-(in words: one calcium ion + two bicarbonate ions ⇌ calcium carbonate + carbon dioxide + water).
+(in words: one calcium ion + two hydrogencarbonate ions ⇌ calcium carbonate + carbon dioxide + water).

-During the calcification (biomineralisation) reaction, the carbon atom from the first bicarbonate ion is released as a molecule of CO2 and the carbon atom of the second bicarbonate ion is used for calcium carbonate formation.
-Both carbon atoms originating previously from the atmosphere, the one returns to it and the other is sequestered.
+During the calcification (biomineralisation) reaction, the carbon atom from the first hydrogencarbonate ion is released as a molecule of CO2 and the carbon atom of the second hydrogencarbonate ion is sequestered as calcium carbonate.
+Both carbon atoms originate from the sea, whose CO2 partial pressure is in equilibrium with that of the atmosphere.
+This clearly means that half of the involved CO2 for biomineralisation simply stays in the environment and the other half is a real carbon sink.